Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.12.08 - Version 5.11

+- Add a different tray icon to indicate if shabat or a celebration shabat day is running.
 - Add save and load theme for month view, reminder boxes and navigation window.
 - Add print text report.
 - Add printing option tab in preferences form.